 Banks typically have strict lending terms and slow processing times.
 After a lengthy application process, it could take months to obtain funding.
 The upside is that rates are lower than you’d find with most online lenders.

-If you’re a small business owner with poor credit and have been in business less than a year, you might find obtaining a loan with a bank to be a challenge.
+If you’re a small business owner with poor credit and have been in business less than a year, you might find obtaining a loan with a bank to be a challenge, though.

 One of the most significant benefits of online lenders is the ease and speed of which you can apply and be approved for funds.